-1. Our Client agrees that, in order to be consistent with paragraph 22 of the Framework, the Plan should cover a minimum period of 15 years from adoption.
+- Our Client agrees that, in order to be consistent with paragraph 22 of the Framework, the Plan should cover a minimum period of 15 years from adoption.
 An end date of 2035 would not be consistent with the Framework in this regard, given the time that has elapsed since the drafting of the Plan commenced.
-Given that it will likely be late 2021, at the earliest, before the Plan is adopted, an end date of no earlier than 2037 should be incorporated into the Plan.

-2. The modification is required in order to ensure consistency with the Framework, but it is noted that this could have an impact on the Plan and will require modification to both the base aligns with the timeframes of the Plan in this regard.
+Given that it will likely be late 2021, at the earliest, before the Plan is adopted, an end date of no earlier than 2037 should be incorporated into the Plan. - 2.
+Such a modification is required in order to ensure consistency with the Framework, but it is noted that this could have an impact on the Plan and will require modification to both the Plan itself, and potentially the evidence base which underpins it.
+It is essential that the evidence base aligns with the timeframes of the Plan in this regard, to ensure that the correct number of homes and jobs in particular are being planned for.